 Instructor, Engineering Salary

-An average Engineering Instructor in the United States can expect to take home roughly $59K annually.
-Most Engineering Instructors survey respondents are men (71 percent).
-Health benefits are not enjoyed by everyone in this line of work, and about a fourth lack any coverage at all.
-Medical benefits are reported by a strong majority and dental coverage is claimed by the greater part.
+Engineering Instructors in the United States can expect wages of $58K per year on average.
+Health benefits are not enjoyed by everyone in this line of work, and slightly more than a fifth lack any coverage at all.
+Medical benefits are reported by a fair number and dental coverage is claimed by the larger part.
+Generally, women make up less than a third of all Engineering Instructors who answered the questionnnaire.
 The majority of workers are highly satisfied with their job.
-This snapshot results from replies to PayScale's salary survey.
+The numbers in this rundown were provided by PayScale's salary survey participants.

 Job Description for Instructor, Engineering